|

 Willis Boat Works employed 10 or 12 people and could have as many as six boats under construction at once, as documented by the photo below.

-Second, a 1956 Willis 14' racer belongs to Lewis White of the Wooden Boat Association.
-Currently under restoration, the craft is in solid condition:
+Second, a 1956 Willis 14' racing runabout looking very much like the photo above, belongs to Lewis White of the Wooden Boat Association.
+Now restored, the craft is in bristol condition.
+Lew has also put his restoration story into verse, which you can read here.

 The company also built a few cabin cruisers and even a houseboat, which Randy remembers well.
 "I wish I knew what happened to that boat," Randy says.
 "Pop did all the pinstriping on the boats by hand," Randy adds.
 "He would put the plank lines on a plywood deck with white paint on a little roller.
 They'd be so straight, we couldn't believe he didn't use a ruler."

 But it was through racing that Willis would make a name for himself.
 Although Pop didn't drive the race boats much (he had skilled drivers and sons to do that for him!), he knew exactly what it took to make a boat go fast.
-In the photo below, Pop fastens bottom planking on his most popular model, the Willis Comet.
+In the photo below, Pop fastens bottom planking on one of his proprietary designs.

 Pop earned a great deal of respect in the speed boat racing world.
 A Willis would eventually win at Nationals in 1952.
 Pop became the head official for races at White Rock and other Dallas area lakes in the 50s, and would travel in his red and white Chevy Nomad station wagon on the racing circuit.
 Willis and competing hydroplanes are pictured on the circuit below.